-Our iconic Casco Baykeeper Joe Payne has announced that he will be retiring in early January.
+Our iconic Casco Baykeeper Joe Payne retired in early January.
 Read his announcement here.

 Our Baykeeping Program exists to reduce pollution and improve the health of the Bay, providing an iconic advocate who acts as the eyes, ears, and voice of the Bay.
 While our Casco Baykeeper holds the official title, through the program our volunteers and staff advocate for solutions to problems facing our waters.